sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 Both Gal and Eph can take full force when we realize both of these callings can only be realized in the person of Christ.
 They are related, but they are different roles with different purposes and different bodies.

 Think about the significance of the fact that the Bride hasn't been formed yet.
 Adam existed for some time before Eve was taken out of Him.
 It is the same with Christ and His body.
 There are two distinct purposes that are formed out of Christ: the husband and the bride.

+Were Adam and Eve one body or two bodies.
+Or were they together one body with distinct purposes.
+In other words, they could both be different and somehow still be one body.
+Is that a possibility?

 In Eph we read we are members of his body, and flesh, and bones.